sondrex76/-imt2531-2019-exam-sondrewr/README.md

 ## Known bugs
 - You move faster diagonally then stright since I am not normalizing the speed based on direction
-- Movement over the terrain, while based on the deer's position, makes it clip through the enviorment on steeper slopes